senchalabs/docs-i18n/guides/class_system/README.md

   - `Ext.form.action.Submit` is stored in `path/to/src/Ext/form/action/Submit.js`
   - `MyCompany.chart.axis.Numeric` is stored in `path/to/src/MyCompany/chart/axis/Numeric.js`

-`path/to/src` is the directory of your application's classes.
+where `path/to/src` is the directory of your application's classes.
 All classes should stay under this common root and should be properly namespaced for the best development, maintenance, and deployment experience.

 ### 3) Methods and Variables